-The degree of improvement needed in order for the annual mean NO_2 objective to be achieved is defined by the difference between the highest measured or predicted concentration and the objective level (40 μ g/m3).
+The degree of improvement needed for the annual mean nitrogen dioxide objective to be achieved is defined by the difference between the highest measured or predicted concentration and the objective level (40 Micrograms per Cubic Meter of air).

-In terms of describing the reduction in emissions required, it is more useful to consider nitrogen oxides (NOx).
+In terms of describing the reduction in emissions required, it is more useful to consider nitrogen oxides.
 The required reduction in local nitrogen oxides emission has been calculated in line with guidance presented in LAQM.TG16 (Defra, 2018).
-Table 3 sets out the required reduction in road emissions of NOx that would be required at each of the receptor locations where an exceedance is predicted, in order for the annual mean objective to be achieved.
+Table 3 sets out the required reduction in road emissions of nitrogen oxides that would be required at each of the receptor locations where an exceedance is predicted, for the annual mean objective to be achieved.

-The highest NO2 concentration has been predicted at Receptor 26 (61.9 μ g/m3), requiring a reduction of 21.9 μ g/m3 in order for the objective to be achieved.
-Table 3 shows that at this receptor a reduction of 57.8 μ g/m3 in NOx emissions would be required in order to achieve the objective.
-This equates to a reduction of 44.4 % in local road traffic emissions at this receptor location.
+The highest nitrogen dioxide concentration has been predicted at Receptor 26 (61.9 Micrograms per Cubic Meter of air), requiring a reduction of 21.9 Micrograms per Cubic Meter of air for the objective to be achieved.
+Table 3 shows that at this receptor a reduction of 57.8 micrograms per cubic metre of air in NOx emissions would be required to achieve the objective.
+This equates to a reduction of 44.4 percent in local road traffic emissions at this receptor location.